natalieagus/50002/docs/Labs/lab4-extras.md

 Finally, when `slowclk` turns `1` (rising edge), `PC` is set to advance <span style="color:red; font-weight: bold;">in the next FPGA clock cycle</span>.
 In this current cycle (the `clk` cycle when `slowclk` just had its rising edge), we are still executing the <span style="color:red; font-weight: bold;">current</span> instruction.
 This is when we <span style="color:red; font-weight: bold;">capture</span> the computed arithmetic output from the current instruction into the REGFILE.

-### Memory-Mapped I/O

-We use [Memory-Mapped I/O](https://www.baeldung.com/cs/memory-mapped-vs-isolated-io) design to access input/output values as opposed to Isolated-Mapped (also known as port-mapped) IO.

-As a result, we need to systematically **update** some region of the `memory_unit` to reflect the contents of `system_input_buffer`, and update `system_output_buffer` to reflect the content of a certain memory region in the `memory_unit`.

-{: .note}
-We choose `memory_unit` address `0x10` as the region to hold the last-received input value, and we choose `memory_unit` address `0xC` as the region to hold the current output value.

-That is if we were to `STORE` any value to `Mem[0xC]`, it will reflected at the "output" of the motherboard.
-In practice, this will be the buffer containing values to be displayed at your screen.
-Similarly, if any input button `io_button[2:0]` is pressed, it will trigger an <span style="color:red; font-weight: bold;">INTERRUPT</span>, and you can find the **encoding** of the currently pressed button in `Mem[0x10]`.
-This will be the buffer containing the currently received input (e.g: keyboard keypress).

 ## Sample Run